adopt-a-pet/be-interview-2024/README.md

 ## Prompt 1 - Dog Class & Interface:

-* The src\DogInterface is missing method signatures for the methods specific to the src\Dog class.
+* The src\Pet\DogInterface is missing method signatures for the methods specific to the src\Pet\Dog class.

-* Something might be going on with the constructor for the src\Dog class.
+* Something might be going on with the constructor for the src\Pet\Dog class.

-* Implement the getAgeInHumanYears method within src\Dog so that the test method in DigUnitTest passes.
+* Implement the getAgeInHumanYears method within src\Pet\Dog so that the test method in DigUnitTest passes.

-* Please implement any incomplete methods within the src\Dog class.
+* Please implement any incomplete methods within the src\Pet\Dog class.

-* Please implement any incomplete or missing test methods in the tests\Unit\DogUnitTest class.
+* Please implement any incomplete or missing test methods in the tests\Unit\Pet\DogUnitTest class.

 ## Prompot 2 - Binary Tree: